sourdough pizza crust

 Cook Time: 20 minutes

-This sourdough pizza crust recipe is simple to make a day or two ahead for two 12-inch pizzas with perfectly chewy and airy crusts that are crispy on the outside.
+This sourdough pizza crust recipe is simple to make (and can even be made a day or two ahead) for two 12-inch pizzas with perfectly chewy, airy, and crisp crusts.
 Proof and shape your pizza dough balls directly onto sheets of parchment paper for easy transferring of the dough onto a hot baking stone in the oven.

 Ingredients